PortableApps64/PortableApps-ForMacOS64/README.md

  &#160;&#160; from here:<!-- “.” = &#46; , “*” = &#42; -->
  <a href="https://Sveinbjorn.org/platypus" target="_blank">https://Sveinbjorn.org/platypus</a><br/>
- and install in your Mac computer, new version allows to build “&#42;&#46;app” for both: 64bit-only macOSX Catalina or macOSX after it, & also for 64bit+32bit older macOSX Mojave or macOSX before that.<br/>
+ and install in your Mac computer, new version allows to build “&#42;&#46;app” for both: 64bit-only macOSX Catalina (or macOSXI after it), & also for 64bit+32bit macOSX Mojave or macOSX before that.<br/>
  Also get Platypus v4.9, as that is/was the last 32bit+64bit supported ( & working) Platypus (for older mcOSX), that allows to build/wrap